Editorial Standards Quick Guide

 - Liberty Campus in Hinesville or Liberty Campus

 - Statesboro Campus

 Do not abbreviate as GS or GSU.
-The use of GS is only acceptable as part of a quote from an external source, such as an alumnus.
+Use of GS is only acceptable as part of a quote from an external source, such as an alumnus.

 Georgia Southern University Colleges